MariaDB

 $ sudo dnf install libreoffice-base mariadb-java-client

-For connecting to the MariaDB server using ODBC, install unixODBC and mariadb-connector-odbc packages:
+For connecting to the MariaDB server using ODBC:

 $ sudo dnf install mariadb-connector-odbc

 MariaDB runs on port 3306 by default and creates a local unix socket at /var/lib/mysql/mysql.sock.
-By default, data is stored in the /var/lib/mysql directory and logs are located under /var/log/mariadb/.
-In order to change these directories, pay attention to use correct SELinux context and owner.
+Data is stored in /var/lib/mysql and logs are located under /var/log/mariadb/.
+When changing these directories, pay attention to use the correct SELinux context and owner.

-Right after installing, the data directory is empty.
-It is initialized during the first start.
+The data directory is initialized automatically during the first start.
+To start MariaDB server:

 $ sudo systemctl start mariadb